tkrop/go-testing/mock/README.md

 # Usage patterns of testing/mock

-This package contains a small extension library to handle mock call setup in a standardized way.
-Unfortunately, we had to sacrifice type-safety to allow for chaining mock calls in an arbitrary way during setup.
-Anyhow, in tests runtime validation is likely a sufficient strategy.
+This package contains a small extension library to handle mock call setup in a standardized, highly reusable way.
+Unfortunately, we had to sacrifice a bit of type-safety to allow for chaining mock calls in an arbitrary way during setup.
+Anyhow, the offered in runtime validation is a sufficient strategy to cover for the missing type-safty.

 ## Generic mock setup pattern